Selling a farm may be the first time in generations that it has changed hands and it can be a complicated process.

 How do I select an agent?

-The most effective agents will have comprehensive websites that allow browsers to access details and photographs of the properties on offer.
-Agents’ websites can also be used to determine the companies with a portfolio of properties that most closely resemble the farm you intend to sell.
+Most agents have websites that allow people to access details and photographs of the properties on offer.
+Agents’ websites can also be used to find the companies with a portfolio of properties that are most similar to the farm you intend to sell.

 How much are agents’ fees?

-Auctions can be effective, if the market is strong and a quick sale is needed.
+An auction can be effective, especially if the market is strong and a quick sale is needed, and it is the most transparent process.
+These can take place in person or online.
 But a property that fails to meet the reserve might be difficult to sell afterwards.

-Private treaty is the most popular option, offering the vendor the greatest flexibility and control over the sale.
+Private treaty is the most common option, offering the vendor the greatest flexibility and control over the sale.

-The deal can be closed by negotiation or best offer, depending on the level of buyer competition.
+The deal can be closed by negotiation or best offer, depending on the level of competition.

 Formal tender is rarely used, as it tends to be less attractive to potential buyers.
 Interested parties send the agent their best offer, together with a cheque amounting to a 10% deposit, which is cashed if the bid is accepted.